DIAMOND MINE - ANDROID GAME REVIEW

 If you were a gamer back in the 1980s, then you may remember the game Boulder Dash.
-Originally released on the Atari 8-bits, the game was soon ported to other home computers and became an instant hit.
+Originally released on the Atari 8-bits, the game was soon ported to other home computers (including the C64) and became an instant hit.

 It's been almost three decades since I last played Boulder Dash, so I was pretty excited to be able to play a new version of the game on my tablet.